-All students who receive federal financial aid must make satisfactory academic progress toward completion of their degrees within a reasonable period of time.
+All students at Auburn University at Montgomery who receive federal financial aid must make satisfactory academic progress toward completion of their degrees within a reasonable period of time.
 AUM's standing committee on financial aid has approved the following standards defining satisfactory progress, in accordance with regulations issued by the U.S. Department of Education.
-Satisfactory Academic Progress status will be determined at least once each year, generally at the end of the spring term.
+Satisfactory Academic Progress status will be determined at the end of each semester.